Next.js Quick start guide

 If your app runs without errors, then the setup above was done correctly.
 The next step is to fetch content from Prepr using the installed Apollo client.

-Now that your Apollo client is installed and connected to Prepr, fetch the blog articles from Prepr.
+Now that your Apollo client is installed and connected to Prepr, fetch the blog posts from Prepr.

 Add a GraphQL query

-1. Create a queries folder in the root directory of your project and create a file named get-articles.js.
+1. Create a queries folder in the src directory of your project and create a file named get-posts.js.

-2. Add the following query to this file to retrieve all articles:
+2. Add the following query to this file to retrieve all blog posts:

 import { gql } from "@apollo/client";